 - OPT/STEM OPT: Employment must end on or before the transfer date or the EAD card expiration date, whichever comes first.

-This an online process only.
+This is an online process only.
 Please click the orange button at the top left labeled: "ISSS UF Login"

 Please gather the following documentation: